ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

 J-ONO keeps all its data in within two JSON files: a "sources" file (`json/j-ono-source.json`), and a "data" file (`json/j-ono-data.json`).

 ## SOURCES FILE
 All source records are stored in a single JSON array in the `j-ono-source.json` file.
-Image objects within the data file refer to these sources records.
+Image objects within the data file refer variously to these source records.
 ```
 [
   { source record },